pglen/hsencfs/README.md

 It is plausible (and tested) to use it to encrypt video streams, or compile programs in the encrypted directory.

+## Technical Details:

+  HSENCFS disallows links. (for now) It may create a complex web of interceptions as one may link out of directory, essentially linking to an unencrypted file.
+Note, that this is not a serious shortcoming as most programs can deal with this.
+For instance, the source code of the project compiles flawlessly in an encrypted directory.
+Please note that the files inside the encrypted directory can be linked to.

+  HSENCFS does not interpret locks.
+This decision was made after using libreoffice in the encrypted directory.
+Again not a serious drawback, as the office suites have their own locking mechanism.

+  HSENCFS does not support secret mount in a mount.
+This may be due to how fuse operates.

 ### The GNOME Panel Applet: (unsupported)

  HSENCFS can be controlled from the GNOME Panel (System Tray) with the